 They are termite reproductives or what we refer to in the pest control industry as “alates” or swarmers.
 These termites are the future kings and queens.
 They have emerged from a mature termite colony nearby in the hope of starting a new colony.
 These alates have been developing away in their colonies producing thousands of them, waiting for when the weather conditions are just right then exit the nest in the thousands .

 Flying Termite alates are not very good flyers.
 In fact Alates are very poor flyers so they soon hit the ground, drop their wings and go in search of a suitable site in the hope of starting a new nest.
 To most people this is an extremely scary thought and are wondering if they have termites in their home.
 However the reality is only a very very small percentage of people who find these flying termites actually have termites in their home.

 In fact in most cases there is no need to panic, but it is a very good reminder that here in south east Queensland we live in an extremely high termite activity area, and we need to be proactive in regard to termite management.
 It is extremely important to make sure your home is protected from these timber destroying pests.
 So make sure your termite barrier is up to date and get regular inspections.
 We recommend at least one inspection a year.

 The biggest concern is that the flying termites have emerged from a colony within your house.
 As a rule of thumb if you are confronted with a few hundred alates within your home it is most likely they have been attracted to a light sources within your home and simply crawled in under the doors, or through downlights.
-But if you are confronted with several thousands of these alates within your home, it is a good possibility they have emerged from termite infestation within your home.
+So if you are confronted with thousands of these alates within your home, it is a good possibility they have emerged from termite infestation within your home.
 When this is the case we strongly recommend termite inspection by a licensed termite manager.
-An inspection is not just about trying to find termites but also about looking conditions that are conducive to termite activity and ways you can reduce these conducive conditions.
+An inspection is not just about trying to find termites.
+Additionally the inspection is about looking for conditions that are conducive to termites and ways you can reduce these conditions.
 If you have any concerns at all, please do not hesitate to contact us.